Surf Club ©

 Huntington Beach Longboard Crew Surf Club Origins

-Club and Surf Team merchandise can be picked up at our monthly gatherings or on our E-Bay.
+Club and Surf Team merchandise can be picked up at our monthly gatherings.
+Our shirts are sold at Jack's Surfboards in downtown HB.

 Our Ebay account